Learning About Grand Canyon Train Tours

-While it is easy enough to travel to the Grand Canyon’s South Rim by tour bus, you can also explore the Grand Canyon National Park and South Rim by taking a train from Williams, AZ.
+Grand Canyon train tours keep a South Rim tour fun and exciting.
+It is easy to travel to the Grand Canyon’s South Rim by tour bus.
+You can also explore the Grand Canyon National Park and South Rim by taking a train from Williams, AZ.
 Williams is located north of Sedona and east of Flagstaff on Historic Route 66.
 It marks the beginning and end of Grand Canyon train travel to and from Williams and Grand Canyon National Park.

 Year-Round Train Travel